How has the year treated you so far?

 This cake was inspired by a recipe from my mother-in-law, one of my biggest influences when it comes to everything food.
 Every time we visit her she makes an orange cake, filled with light, fresh citrus taste.
 A couple of years ago she tried to make it here, but for some reason our oranges didn’t yield the right result.
 It was disappointing.

 And then came Christmas, and Christmas here means mandarin oranges.
-I wondered if mandarine oranges would not yield a better result.
+I wondered if mandarin oranges might yield a better result.
 It did.
 The mixture between vanilla and the citric aromas of mandarin oranges really pack a punch.
 You will love it.

-The arrival of mandarins on corner fruit stands signals the beginning of the holiday season in the Dominican Rep. Treat your guests to the flavor of the season.
+The arrival of mandarins on corner fruit stands signals the beginning of the holiday season in the Dominican Republic.
+Treat your guests to the flavor of the season.

 - 1 cup of flour